Svetlana Kopystiansky: Film/video works

 In the video Portrait, 2006, represented in the collection of the Metropolitan Museum, Kopystiansky used a short excerpt from Masculin Feminin by Jean-Luc Godard.
 This selected clip has been played forward and backward at the same time.
 As the artists have described their process, "The effect is that most of the time the image is doubled, but in the middle of the program for 1/24th of a second the images merge in one single still.
 This moment has been determined by the movement of the film in the projection camera.”

-In a 2006 film work, Pink and White-A Play in Two Time Directions, artists superimpose the same footage playing forward and in reverse.
-The suggestive quality of these pieces is enhanced as the time/action moves forward and rewinds, creating a sense of time as both a found event and a lost memory.
-Pink and White is emphasizing their interest in early cinema, and the surrealist graphic intensity of photographer Man Ray.
+In a 2006 film work, Pink and White- A Play in Two Time Directions, artists superimpose the same footage playing forward and in reverse.

 Pink and White is related to two other film/video works by Igor and Svetlana Kopystiansky: Double Fiction (2008) and Fiction Double (2008).

 Svetlana Kopystiansky.
 Exhibition of Fiction Double at the Centre Pompidou.
 Collection Centre Pompidou MNAM.

 In both works the entire movie – respectively, The Birds by Alfred Hitchcock and the Breathless by Jean-Luc Godard – have been played in two directions: forward and backward.
 Their soundtracks, in contradistinction to Pink and White, were appropriated from the original movies.
 Both movies were created almost at the same time within only a three-year difference: 1960 Breathless and 1963 The Birds, both have a dramatic intensity and a fictional film narrative built in a classical way: a narrative time moves straightforward in one direction only.
 Both films represent an “author’s” cinematography and for artists was important to use classical films which every viewer is keeping in a memory.

 In Double Fiction and Fiction Double respectively, entire film footage of Alfred Hitchcock film The Birds and the entire film footage of Jean-Luc Godard's Breathless are shown with sound, from beginning to end and over again in reverse, from the end to the beginning simultaneously and both flows of time are visible to the viewer in every moment of the presentation.
-In this way Kopystiansky incorporated the entire film as a found object and re-considered viewer's reception of narrative time in the classical cinema.
-In a visual part early scenes are joined with later scenes.
-At the mid-point, each film becomes one as the superimposed films line up and become a single film.
-Both time flows heading in opposite directions join for a very brief moment which duration has been defined by a speed of a film presentation: 1/24th of the second.
-Deconstruction of an original narrative content worked at the same time as a constructive force by creating a new visual and audio quality of the work and producing a new visual object.